 It’s the perfect Missouri camping getaway that’s open year round for whatever type of camping you’re looking for …from RV hookups, single-tent campsites, cabins or even big group facilities that bring you back to nature.
 And for those with a little competitive streak, you can also check out their newest attraction, paintball!
 If you’ve never played, now’s your time to learn.
 It’s open to campers and non-campers alike and spectators are more than welcome to come out and watch.
 You can even rent equipment there or bring your own!
 And is this another opportunity to use your Family Attractions Card?
 You bet!
-Save $10 on any nightly campsite/cabin rental or take $5 off your second entry for paintball with the purchase of your first at full price.

 Get your thrill on!
 Don’t forget the fun that’s waiting just outside the city in Eureka, MO.
 No trip down I-44 would be complete without a trip to “Missouri’s Coaster Capital”, Six Flags St. Louis.
 Just a short drive from downtown, Six Flags has rides and attractions for kids of all ages.
 For the thrill seekers, there’s classic wooden coasters like American Thunder, Screamin’ Eagle and Boss, and sleek and fast steel rides like Batman the Ride, the Boomerang, and Mister Freeze Reverse Blast.
 For the little ones there’s kid friendly rides like the Log Flume, the Colossus Ferris wheel, and the train, plus Bugs Bunny National Park, a whole area of the park dedicated to the wee ones.
 In the warmer months, a trip to their waterpark, Hurricane Harbor, can cool you down as the temps get hot.

 Create your own adventure in Illinois’ answer to the Ozarks.